valbok/syncopy/README.md

             <Client> <Client> <Client>

 All clients and master node will be syncrhonized.
-If new files appear, change or delete on a client, all clients will get synchronized.
+If new files appear, changed or deleted on a client, all clients will get synchronized.
-If change/modify a file on the master node, all clients will get synchronized too (except removed files, they will be fetched from clients again)
+If to change/modify a file on the master node, all clients will get synchronized too (except removed files, they will be fetched from clients to server again)

 # Usage